Dominicans lose confidence in the institutionality

 In the regional comparison, the Dominican Republic placed in the second position with higher average perception of insecurity, only surpassed by Venezuela.
-For 45.8% of the population surveyed, the most serious problem of the country refers to matters related to the delinquency and crime.
-That percentage is much higher than the 29% who indicated that the most serious problem concerns issues related to economy.
+For 45.8% of the surveyed population, the most serious problem of the country refers to matters related to the delinquency and crime.
+This percentage is much higher than the 29% who indicated that the most serious problem refers to issues related to economy.

 The averages in the perception of insecurity in the neighborhood where respondents live have increased from 56.3 points in 2014 to 59.0 in 2016, the highest in the entire decade.

-Furthermore, the crime victimization in the Dominican Republic it increased almost 10 percentage points from 2010 (16.6%) to 2016 (26.2%).
-The people most likely to report being victims of crime are: those who live in the most urban areas, those with the highest educational level, the youngest and men.
+Furthermore, the crime victimization increased in the Dominican Republic almost 10 percentage points from 2010 (16.6%) to 2016 (26.2%).
+The people most likely to report being victims of crime are: those who live in the most urban areas, those with a higher education level, the youngest and men.
 In the regional comparison, of the 29 countries surveyed, the Dominican Republic is placed in the sixth position with the highest percentage of crime victimization.

 Dominicans perceive the political corruption as a very widespread problem in his country.
-For 83.9% of respondents, at least the half of the politicians from the Dominican Republic are involved in the corruption.
-In the victimization by corruption, the police and the military head the list of officials who request bribes.
+For 83.9% of the respondents, at least the half of the politicians from the Dominican Republic are involved in the corruption.
+In corruption victimization, the police and the military top the list of officials asking for bribes.

 Additionally, the TRUST. deposited in the central institutions for the fight against crime and corruption has fallen.
-Since 2008 there has been a statistically significant decline in citizen confidence in Dominican justice.
-The trend of a low level of confidence in the National Police was maintained in 2016 with an average confidence of only 35.6 points.
-In the regional comparison, the Dominican Republic ranks 27th with the lowest average confidence among the 29 countries surveyed.
+Since 2008 there has been a statistically significant decline in public trust in Dominican justice.
+The trend of a low level of trust in the National Police continued in 2016 with an average trust of only 35.6 points.
+In the regional comparison, the Dominican Republic ranks 27th with the lowest average trust among the 29 countries surveyed.